HOME

 As all other Infocom games, Wishbringer came with "stuff" in the original box.
 It was released during the "grey box" period, so it came in a 23x19x2 cm box with a folding lid (inside which was the manual), and a sealed depression inside in which were advertisements and the "feelies", various stuff related to the game and the game world which were supposed to increase your immersion and are the main reason why collectors pay exorbitant prices for the games now.
 Among the usual ads for other Infocom games we find: The instructions manual, the nine-page booklet on the Legend of Wishbringer, a letter (the one you deliver to Ye Olde Magick Shoppe), a map of Festeron, and a glow-in-the-dark stone which is supposed to be a replica of Wishbringer.
 The most unusual feelie is actually the stone replica.
 As mentioned before, the Infocom management wanted a game that applies to genre newbies.
 Moriarty suggested to use a "magic ring" as an add-on for the game package, and to write a story centering around this magic ring.
 Some thoughts later he suggested a "magic stone" glowing in the dark as the "ring" thing seemed a bit stale.
 The management was fine with that idea, and Moriarty planned on manning the game package with real stoens painted in glow-in-the-dark paint.
 The management bottled the plan, fearing lawsuits from parents whose kids could suck off the stones.
 In the end Infocom used plastic "stones", and Moriarty wrote a story centering about a "magic stone".

 The game sold well.
 It was Infocom's most successfull title in 1985.
+It sold 75.000 copies in the first six months and maybe 150.000 copies during its shelf life, vaulting it into the ranks of the less successful ''Zork'' games.
 A successor was discussed, but Moriarty insisted on finally realising his Trinity script instead, which he did in 1986.
 In 1987 he followed it up with Beyond Zork, and that was it for his Infocom career.
 Upon the decline of Infocom he moved on to LucasArts, but that's another story.

 Wishbringer got mixed reception in the media.
 Back in the 80's magazines pointed out that the package inserts were awesome but the game was pretty easy to complete.
 For the US magazine Commodore Power Play the game was "without a doubt one of the top three beginner's interactive fiction games.
 Witty, dangerous, (...) sometimes even downright silly".